-Slovakia could get its first female president in ballot
+Slovak president race: upstart vs. EU official in runoff

-BRATISLAVA, Slovakia (AP) — Voters in Slovakia are selecting a new head of state in an election that could give the country its first female president.
+BRATISLAVA, Slovakia (AP) — The two leading contenders in Slovakia’s presidential election will meet in a runoff vote that could give the central European country its first woman president.

-The leading contenders are Zuzana Caputova, an environmental activist in favor of gay rights and who opposes a ban on abortion in the conservative Roman Catholic country, and Maros Sefcovic, who is a European Commission vice president.
+Zuzana Caputova was leading with 40.5 percent of the votes with 99 percent of some 6,000 polling stations counted early Sunday, according to Slovakia’s Statistics Office.

-In all, 13 candidates are vying to become the country’s fifth head of state since Slovakia gained independence in 1993 after Czechoslovakia split in two.
+Running a distant second was Maros Sefcovic, an establishment figure who is the European Commission Vice President, with 18.7 percent support.
+Because no single candidate won an outright majority, a runoff will be held on March 30.

-Andrej Kiska, a successful businessman-turned-philanthropist, is not standing for a second five-year term in the largely ceremonial post.
+“I consider it a big call for a change,” said Caputova, a 45-year-old environmental and anti-corruption activist who is in favor of gay rights and opposes a ban on abortion in the conservative Roman Catholic nation of 5.4 million people.

 Most Read Nation & World Stories